yousufmsoliman/geometry-central/docs/docs/surface/geometry/geometry.md

 In the most basic usage, geometric quantities can be immediately computed for a given element from input data.
 For instance, `double IntrinsicGeometry::faceArea(Face f)` will compute the area of a face.
 However, this is _not_ the typical intended method for working with geometric quantities in geometry central.

 ### Managed quantities
 A common pattern in geometry code is to maintain precomputed arrays of values that are used repeatedly (e.g. vertex normals).
-However, this pattern requires the programmer to coordinate these arrays throughout their codebase, or risk computing and storing the same array many times in distant subroutines.
+However, naive use of this pattern requires the programmer to coordinate these arrays throughout their codebase, or risk computing and storing the same array many times in distant subroutines.
 Geometry central embraces this pattern, and provides automatic support for it.

 All geometry objects automatically maintain of system of caches for geometric quantities; the user can simply call (for instance) `geometry.requireFaceAreas()` at the beginning of a subroutine to ensure that the face area buffer is populated, then access `geometry.faceAreas[f]` in any subsequent code.
 This strategy keep storage and computation to a minimum by sharing repeated values across any use of the geometry object.